gravitl/netmaker-docs/install.rst

 Server
 -----------------

 All components of Netmaker can be run on a single server (Virtual Machine or Bare Metal).
-Here some recommendations for setting up the server:
+Here are some recommendations for setting up the server:

 - We **highly recommend** that Netmaker be deployed in a dedicated networking environment.
 - The machine should have a public, static IP address